-Water and Flooding - To help improve the environmental sustainability of new development, potential developers will need to consider ways of reducing the risk of flooding and improving water use efficiency.
-Therefore, the Council will expect all proposals to consider;

-• the provision of SUDS and the potential contribution to be gained by water harvesting from impermeable surfaces and encourage layouts that accommodate waste water recycling;

-- where required, the provision of surface water attenuation solutions to ensure that surface water run-off does not exceed existing levels. - measures to minimise domestic and other water use in developments.
+- Water and Flooding To help improve the environmental sustainability of new development, potential developers will need to consider ways of reducing the risk of flooding and reducing water use efficiency.
+Therefore, the Council will expect all proposals to consider; - ⇒ the provision of sustainable urban drainage systems (SuDS) and the potential contribution to be gained by water harvesting from impermeable surfaces and encourage layouts that accommodate waste water recycling; - ⇒ where required, the provision of surface water attenuation solutions to ensure that surface water run-off does not exceed existing levels.

-Air Quality - Some development within the Eastern Fringes will be adjacent to Air Quality Management Areas (AQMA).
+- ⇒ measures to minimise domestic and other water use in developments. - Making space for water and taking overland flow routes into account, where appropriate - Air Quality Some development within the Eastern Fringes will be adjacent to Air Quality Management Areas (AQMA).
 The Council has adopted Supplementary Planning Guidance (SPG) on Air Quality and New Development (October 2003).
-This guidance suggests a number of mitigation measures that can be used as part of the layout and design of buildings, including;

-- Locating 'sensitive receptors' (e.g. housing) on parts the site where exposure to sources of pollution can be limited.
-This could include the vertical separation of mixed-uses located at higher levels. - Locating and designing buildings to act as barriers - protecting sensitive uses from sources of pollution; - Use of detailed building design measures to reduce the impact of pollution, such as; - mechanical ventilation; - locating habitable rooms away from building facades affected by air pollution - use of non-opening windows on facades affected by air pollution. - use of planting and landscaping to screen or filter pollutants.

-Strategic Wildlife Corridor - The wildlife corridor around Bass's Rec will continue to be identified and protected through policies contained in the CDLPR.
+This guidance suggests a number of mitigation measures that can be used as part of the layout and design of buildings, including; - ⇒ Locating 'sensitive receptors' (e.g. housing) on parts the site where exposure to sources of pollution can be limited.
+This could include the vertical separation of mixed-uses located at higher levels. - ➡ Locating and designing buildings to act as barriers protecting sensitive uses from sources of pollution; - ⇒ Use of detailed building design measures to reduce the impact of pollution, such as; - ✓ mechanical ventilation; - locating habitable rooms away from building facades affected by air pollution - ✓ use of non-opening windows on facades affected by air pollution. - ✓ use of planting and landscaping to screen or filter pollutants. - Strategic Wildlife Corridor The wildlife corridor around Bass's Rec will continue to be identified and protected through policies contained in the CDLPR.
 Development that severs the link or severely undermines its value will not be permitted.
-Proposals that reduce the size of the corridor will only be permitted if compensatory features are also proposed.
+Proposals that reduce the size of the routes will only be permitted if compensatory features are also proposed.

 A pedestrian footbridge will be necessary to cross the Mill Fleam and open up access to Bass's Rec.
 This may impact upon the wildlife corridor and compensatory measures will be considered in this event.
-Trees - All attempts will be made to minimise the loss of trees and groups of trees that contribute to the amenity, environmental quality and biodiversity value of the area.
-Where trees are removed, every effort will be made to replace them and to mitigate any associated environmental impact.

-Sites of Importance for Nature Conservation (SINC) - The SINC will continue to be protected along the River Derwent and its banks and the Mill Fleam, in line with CDLPR policies.
-Development will subsequently not be permitted where it would adversely impact on these areas, unless appropriate mitigation measures, such as compensation, enhancement or long term management are agreed.

-Green Infrastructure and Biodiversity - The AAP will seek to improve the biodiversity of the area through wildlife friendly planting as part of the public realm improvements.
-SuDS schemes may be part of this.
+- Trees All attempts will be made to minimise the loss of trees and groups of trees that contribute to the amenity, environmental quality and biodiversity value of the area.
+Where trees are removed, every effort will be made to replace them and to mitigate any associated environmental impact. - Sites of Importance for Nature Conservation (SINC) The SINC will continue to be protected along the River Derwent and its banks and the Mill Fleam, in line with CDLPR policies.
+Development will subsequently not be permitted where it would adversely impact on these areas. - Green Infrastructure and Biodiversity The AAP will seek to improve the biodiversity of the area through wildlife friendly planting as part of the public realm improvements.
+SUDS (Sustainable Urban Drainage Systems) schemes may be part of this.
 New planting and habitat creation will help to take forward Local Biodiversity Action Plan priorities.